bwootton/Dator/README.md

 ---
 #### /api/v1/program/
-A program resource tracks and optionally contains code to be loaded and run on the local_compputer
+A program resource tracks and optionally contains code to be loaded and run on the local_computer

 #### Filter parameters
 * local_computer_id